jake-knerr/js-style-guide/README.md

 When a function has multiple call sites, place the function definition as close as possible to the first call site.

-This rule applies to functions defined on an object literal, class methods, function expressions, and function declarations across a module.
+This concept applies to functions defined on an object literal, class methods, function expressions, and function declarations across a module.

 > Why?
 When using this technique, function calls are typically encountered in the code before the function is defined.
 Therefore, the reader may be able to determine the purpose of the function from the name alone.
 This way, if the reader encounters the function definition below they have the option of skipping peering into the implementation; thus saving time and brainpower.<br><br>When this technique is coupled with declaring module exports where they are defined, the module presents itself in an auto-documenting manner.

+However, sometimes it may be advisable to define a function farther away from its call site to avoid breaking up a logical block of code.
+Use your discretion.

 ```javascript
 // preferred